 I tried for years to recreate the dish, somewhat unsuccessfully, that is until I found this version.

 Although the recipe didn’t reference the restaurant, it comes very close to what I had there.
-There’s mayo involved, there’s parmesan cheese involved and it broils up to a heavenly topping for a flaky chunk of mild fish.
+Halibut topped with a lemony Parmesan mayonnaise topping, is truly a delicious and easy fish dinner recipe.

 Read your seafood labels